Part of Western Sydney: This guide is part of our comprehensive Western Sydney Property Investment Guide

 Similar pricing (Hornsby $1.48M vs Castle Hill $1.58M) but different appeals.
 Castle Hill has metro proximity and Hills District infrastructure.
 Hornsby offers North Shore feel, bushland, train to CBD (40 min).
 Growth similar (Hornsby 5.8% vs Castle Hill 6.5%).
 Hornsby is lifestyle/North Shore spillover play.
 Castle Hill is family/metro infrastructure play.

-Yes, as spillover market.
-Lower North Shore (Chatswood, Roseville) median $2M+ pushes buyers north to Hornsby's $1.48M.
-This spillover effect drives Hornsby growth - you're getting North Shore demographics and school quality at 25-30% discount.
+Yes, as a spillover market.
+Lower North Shore (Chatswood, Roseville) medians above $2M push buyers north to Hornsby's $1.48M.
+You get North Shore demographics and school quality at 25-30% discount.
 But less infrastructure (no metro, just train) and further from CBD (27km vs 12km Chatswood).
+The spillover effect is the primary growth driver here.

 Ready to Invest in Hornsby?